 We could talk about it in terms of the balance of hormones (stress vs. rest hormones) or the balance of the rest and GO (parasympathetic and sympathetic) nervous systems, but I think it works well to just consider: Management of Energy.

 We can get sidetracked by names and numbers and what’s “right” and what’s “wrong” when we start bringing in the physical body systems.
 Looking at our lifestyle and our management of energy and finding tools that are supporting works really well and you don’t need to be science-y-smart to understand it.
 It also puts some of the power back into our own hands (yay!).
-And yes, there may be out of whack numbers and/or systems that may need to be addressed, but regardless the tools for true wellness are going to come back to: what are you doing every day?
+And yes, there may be out of whack numbers and/or systems that may need to be addressed, but regardless the root and the tools for true wellness are going to come back to: what are you doing every day?

 You may have, in your own exploration above, discovered what it is you need to do to manage energy and begin to get a good night’s sleep.
 Now the key is to do it.
 Commit to what you need.
 (Radical Self Care).